What happens when you use crypto to buy things?!?

 Great, now what!?!

 What does a barter transaction mean in terms of taxation?
-When you buy something with crypto you are deemed to have disposed of the cryptocurrency at the current Canadian dollar value of that currency.
+As soon as you spend crypto on something, it’s deemed that the cryptocurrency was disposed of at the current value of the currency in Canadian Dollars.

 This means that when you do buy something with crypto, you need to keep track of what the price of that cryptocurrency was at the time and date of that transaction.
 This number serves as the proceeds of disposition of that underlying asset.

 We also factor in any network and/or exchange fees at the time of purchase and record these as outlays and expenses.
-These outlays are used to reduce the possible gain incurred.
+Outlays such as these have the effect of reducing the possible gain incurred.

 Then you need your ACB for that cryptocurrency to determine what your capital gain or loss may be on that transaction.
-Your ACB is made up of the price you paid for the cryptocurrency plus and exchange and/or networks fees incurred at the time of the transaction.
+The ACB is calculated by adding the price you paid for the cryptocurrency plus exchange fees and/or network charges incurred.

 To express this in a calculation we would be writing at something like this: